 Honors theses, research (in any phase of completion), creative works, and course projects are all welcome for submission to the Conference.
-In the spirit of academic curiosity and discovery, the major aim of the event is to showcase and celebrate Texas State undergraduate student work.
+In the spirit of academic curiosity and discovery, the major aim of the event is to showcase and celebrate the work of Texas State's undergraduate students.

-The Conference also strives to serve as a leadership development experience for students as they move forward in their on their academic journeys and in their career paths.
-Presentation, interpersonal communication, and public speaking skills are a few areas enhanced by Conference participation.
+The Conference also strives to serve as a leadership development experience for students as they move forward on their academic journeys and in their career paths.
+Presentation, interpersonal communication, and public speaking skills are a few benefits students gain from participating in the Conference.

 |Friday, April 26, 2013|

 |12:00 -2:00 pm||Poster Presentations and Refreshments||LBJ Student Center 3-9.1|

 |2:00-3:30 pm||Keynote Speaker and Awarding of Prizes||LBJ Student Center 3-5.1|

 Two types of presentations are accepted for URC:

 The presentations may be from any of the following categories:

 Prizes will be awarded for the top two poster presentations selected by a panel of judges:

 First Prize: $250